 With all forms of feedback, we want to handle things carefully to find the right balance between achieving an objective and making sure we don’t hurt anyone’s feelings.
 As outlined above, we have tips to help us receive feedback like a champ, but what if things were reversed?
 What if we were the ones to be giving the feedback?

 How do you give good feedback without ruining someone’s day?
 We definitely don’t want to stop anyone from writing or being their best selves.
 Thankfully, there are a couple of things you need to keep in mind when giving good feedback.
 Good feedback looks a little something like this:

 - It’s candid and honest.
-It’s more credible and provides the person with a chance to up their game.
+The feedback that is candid and honest is more credible and provides the person with a chance to up their game.